 How do you get music for iMovie?

-If you want to know how to add royalty-free music to iMovie, you can't be limited by Apple's stock tracks.
+If you want to know how snag some royalty-free music for iMovie, you shouldn't feel limited by Apple's stock tracks.
 You need the best.
 To nail the tone for your content, you need to sort through genre, theme, mood, BPM, and more.